tinygo-org/go-llvm/README.markdown

 Currently supported:

-  * LLVM 19, 18, 17, 16, 15 and 14 from [apt.llvm.org](http://apt.llvm.org/) on Debian/Ubuntu.
+  * LLVM 20, 19, 18, 17, 16, 15 and 14 from [apt.llvm.org](http://apt.llvm.org/) on Debian/Ubuntu.
-  * LLVM 19, 18, 17, 16, 15 and 14 from Homebrew on macOS.
+  * LLVM 20, 19, 18, 17, 16, 15 and 14 from Homebrew on macOS.
-  * LLVM 19 with a manually built LLVM through the `byollvm` build tag.
+  * Any of the above versions with a manually built LLVM through the `byollvm` build tag.
 You need to set up `CFLAGS`/`LDFLAGS` etc yourself in this case.

 You can select the LLVM version using a build tag, for example `-tags=llvm17` to use LLVM 17.